2003 Mississippi elections

-A general election was held in Mississippi on November 4, 2003, to elect to 4 year terms all members of the state legislature (122 representatives, 52 senators), the offices of Governor, Lieutenant Governor, Attorney General, State Treasurer, State Auditor, Secretary of State, Commissioner of Agriculture and Commerce, and Commissioner of Insurance, plus all three members of the Transportation Commission and all three members of the Public Service Commission.
+A general election was held in Mississippi on November 4, 2003, to elect to four-year terms all members of the state legislature (122 representatives, 52 senators), the offices of governor, lieutenant governor, attorney general, state treasurer, state auditor, secretary of state, commissioner of agriculture and commerce, and commissioner of insurance, plus all three members of the Transportation Commission and all three members of the Public Service Commission.

-Results for the State Legislature
+Results for the state legislature

-All 122 representatives and all 52 senators are elected for four-year terms with no staggering of terms.
-The state legislature draws up separate district map for the House of Representatives and for the Senate, usually after the U.S. Census.
-There are no term-limits for members of the legislature.
+All 122 representatives and all 52 senators are elected for four-year terms with no term limits.
+The state legislature draws up separate district map for the House of Representatives and for the Senate every 10 years following each census.